chocolatey/docs/input/en-us/community-repository/moderation/index.md

 * Does the package install correctly?
 * Does the package uninstall correctly? (this means the package, not the underlying software.
 We'd like to have that as well but it's more a guideline at the moment than a requirement.
 Patience, we will get there).
 * Brand New Packages **ONLY** (no approved or existing version in history, prereleases do not count)
   * Package Id naming - if the naming doesn't follow our conventions, it is grounds for rejecting immediately with the suggestion they resubmit with suggested name.
 Note that they may have had prereleases already, and it's still okay to move forward with the rejected status as long as the name of the name of package hasn't been previously approved.
-See https://github.com/chocolatey/choco/wiki/CreatePackages#naming-your-package
+See [Naming your package](xref:create-packages#naming-your-package)
     * suggest the id split if over 25 chars with no "-" in the id
     * flag on "." in name (unless .portable/.install)